rust-lang/book/src/ch10-00-generics.md

 code; in Rust, one of those tools is *generics*.
 Generics are abstract stand-ins for concrete types or other properties.
-We can express properties of generics, such as their behavior or how they relate to other generics, without needing to know when we're writing the code what will actually be in their place.
+We can express properties of generics, such as their behavior or how they relate to other generics, without needing to know when we're writing and compiling the code what will actually be in their place.

 In the same way that a function takes parameters whose value we don't know in order to write code once that will be run on multiple concrete values, we can